-For the Actuarial and Financial Risk Studies Minor, a student must complete the prerequisites of MAT 125 or 127, MAT 128, MAT 200 and STA 215, and complete five required courses from the following two groups.
+For the Actuarial and Financial Risk Studies Minor, the following prerequisite courses must be completed:MAT 128, MAT 200, and an introductory statistics course.
+This course can be any of: STA 215 or STA 216 or ECO 105 or STA 145.
+Students must then complete five required courses from the following two groups.
 The choice of courses depends on the major (see details following the two groups).
 The groups are: